Archived pages

 People over 70 living at home

 From 1 January 2023, the GGD will no longer collect additional information of people with a positive corona test result.
 This page is no longer being updated.
-Read more about this in Coronadashboard data explained.

 Positive tested people over-70s living at home over time